 Tip #11: Armando al Pantheon

-The Pantheon and the neighborhood are a must-visit for every tourist.
-So is Armando al Pantheon.
-The long-standing restaurant is an institution.
-1961 Armando Gargioli takes over an old restaurant and transforms it into a winery kitchen.
-The restaurant is still family owned and visited by tourists and locals.
+The Pantheon and its neighborhood are a must-visit for every tourist — and so is Armando al Pantheon.
+This long-standing restaurant is an institution.
+In 1961, Armando Gargioli took over an old restaurant and transformed it into a winery-style kitchen.
+The restaurant is still family-owned and visited by tourists and locals alike.

-Armando al Pantheon is a busy little place, with only 14 tables, in a wood paneled, booth seating and wide Art Deco windows equipped room.
-This also means, a reservation is necessary, or at least highly recommended.
+Armando al Pantheon is a busy little place with only 14 tables in a wood-paneled room equipped with booth seating and wide Art Deco windows.
+This also means that a reservation is necessary, or at least highly recommended.

-From the menu you can expect the best and most traditional Roman food.
-Spaghetti alla carbonara, the pasta dish with with egg, pecorino cheese, pork cheek and black pepper, Abbachio alla scottadito, Roman grilled lamb with salt and pepper and the sweet finish, a Torta Antica Roma, a cake made with ricotta cheese, strawberry jam, poppy and sesame seeds.
-All the menu items are clearly marked Vegetarian.
+From the menu, you can expect the best and most traditional Roman food.
+Try the spaghetti alla carbonara, abbacchio alla scottadito (Roman grilled lamb with salt and pepper), and for a sweet finish, a Torta Antica Roma (a cake made with ricotta cheese, strawberry jam, poppy, and sesame seeds).
+All the menu items are clearly marked for vegetarians.

 -